HesamFarjad/Translator/README.md

 # Translator
-A angular app for translation
+An angular app for translation